github/libprojfs/docs/build-install.md

 options available, including the usual `--prefix` option.

-To build libprojfs with the VFSForGit API option (which is required if you plan to run a VFSForGit "provider" such as `MirrorProvider`, the test provider we are developing against for now), add the `--enable-vfs-api` flag to the arguments for `configure`:
+To build libprojfs with the VFSForGit API option (which is required if you plan to run a VFSForGit "provider" such as MirrorProvider the test provider we are developing against for now), add the `--enable-vfs-api` flag to the arguments for `configure`: